graebnerc/DataScienceSpring23/content/post/using-exercises/pubdir/index.md

     toc: true
     toc_depth: 2
     number_sections: true
+  pdf_document:
+    highlight: tango
+    toc: true
+    toc_depth: 2
+    number_sections: true
+    includes:
+      in_header: "preamble.tex"
 ---

 When learning a programming language, applying the new concepts regularly is absolutely essential.
-Without regular practice it is hard to impossible to remember everything you need to actually enjoy working with R.
+Without regular practice it is hard to impossible to remember everything you need to actually enjoy working with `R`.

 Therefore, I prepared a small set of exercises for each session that I recommend you to do after the session.
 This will help you to remember what you have learned and to find out what you did not understand well.
 I then urge you to post your problems on Moodle, to ask your colleagues and to help each other out.
-This also will be a great boost to your learning progress: explaining something to others is not only great in a normative sense, it also helps you to get a deeper understanding of the concepts yourself.
+This will be a great boost to your learning progress: explaining something to others is not only great in a normative sense, it also helps you to get a deeper understanding of the concepts yourself.